youwen5/web/routes/software/+epilogue.typ

 - #todo Implement the "prefixes" system.
-Basically, rather than classifying pages based on their directory (e.g. `/blog` contains all blog posts), I’d like to prefix the source file to tell Epilogue what kind of page it is.
+Basically, rather than classifying pages based on their directory (e.g. `/blog` contains all blog posts), I'd like to prefix the source file to tell Epilogue what kind of page it is.
 Right now, the prefix `+` is already used for all routes to indicate that they are a route, so it should be as simple as extracting the prefix and matching it against a lookup and storing it along